-Nurses with a Doctorate of Nursing Practice and Nurse Practitioners deliver advanced primary, acute, and specialized healthcare to patients in clinical settings.
-Either may work in administrative, clinical, or leadership roles and both have training in advanced practices that may allow them to provide patients with healthcare interventions that are more similar to the care administered by physicians.
+Nurses with a Doctor of Nursing Practice and Nurse Practitioners deliver advanced primary, acute, and specialized healthcare to patients in clinical settings.
+Either may work in administrative, clinical, or leadership roles.
+Both DNP's and NP's have training in advanced practices that may allow them to provide patients with healthcare interventions that are more similar to the care administered by physicians.

-There is a primary difference between NPs and DNPs:DNPs work to generate new scientific, clinical, and structural knowledge about nursing and the industry, and they apply their knowledge to practice.
+There is a primary difference between NPs and DNPs:DNPs work to generate new scientific, clinical, and structural knowledge about nursing and the industry.
+They apply their knowledge to practice.
 DNPs essentially work as scientists and nurses in academic and clinical settings.
 NPs, on the other hand, primarily practice in clinical settings and do not emphasize scientific and academic research in their practices.

 Another difference between the two is that a DNP may help prepare nurses to pursue “advanced clinical practice, leadership, management of health care delivery systems, and to influence health policy[i].”
 While NPs may also work in leadership and management positions or to influence healthcare policy, they typically focus on providing advanced care directly to patients.